moneil/DSKTool/README.md

 1. Install Docker Desktop : [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
 1. Download the above <a id="raw-url" href="https://raw.githubusercontent.com/moneil/DSKTool/master/docker-compose.yaml" download> docker-compose.yaml </a> file to a directory of your choosing
+2. Open the docker-compose.yaml file and edit the following:

+   BLACKBOARD\_LEARN\_INSTANCE: "your Learn FQDN no protocol e.g. my.learn.server.com"

+   APPLICATION\_KEY: "your application key"

+   APPLICATION\_SECRET: "your application secret"

-1. Open a terminal and enter: `$ docker-compose up -d`
+4. Open a terminal and enter: `$ docker-compose up -d`
 1. Open your Docker Desktop Dashboard to inspect that the DSKTOOL app is running
 1. Browse to http://localhost to view the http site.